NFL Games In The UK

 Naturally, there have been a few teething problems, and the relationship between NFL and Britain is still very much in its infancy.
 Yet, there has been considerable evidence to suggest that there is a future for the National Football League in Britain.
 Here, we examine how and why the NFL first came to the UK, as well as what the future holds for American football being played on British soil.

-Why Has The National Football League And American Football Come To The UK?
+Why Has the National Football League and American Football Come to the UK?

 The first question you may be keen to learn the answer to is: Why has the NFL decided to move to the United Kingdom in the first place?